skip to main | skip to sidebar

 Supply and Demand (in that order)

-The basic tools of supply and demand help immensely to understand and predict everyday events in our world.
-These days, many of those events are related to the financial crisis -- or the Panic of 2008 as I call it.
-But I also look at other issues related to fiscal policy, labor economics, and industrial organization.
+The basic tools of supply and demand -- presented and extended in Chicago Price Theory -- help immensely to understand and predict everyday events in our world.
+These events relate to, among other things, macroeconomics, fiscal policy, health and labor markets, and industrial organization.

 http://www.wikio.com